Neuro-kiran/Temperatures-of-INDIA/README.md

 ## Project Overview

-In this project, we have performed the following key steps:
+In this project, we have applied linear regression to the temperature data to achieve the following key objectives:

 1. **Data Preprocessing:** The dataset was cleaned, and any missing values were handled to ensure that it's ready for analysis.